DeanJain/JavaBigdata/Architecture.md

 Flyweight Pattern -
 * make flyweight objects by sharing as much value as possible in memory
 * ex Integer in Java stores a cache of all integer objects which are shared using valueOf
-* share same objects across needs the object to be immutable
+* share same objects across
+* needs the object to be immutable

 Singleton Pattern -
 * One instance per JVM reused by multiple threads
 * Enum is the best way to implement singleton
-* other ways have issues due to serialization and reflection
-* serialization would create new objects even when its a singleton class
+* other ways have issues due to serialization and reflection, serialization would create new objects even when its a singleton class
 * public enum singleton { INSTANCE; }
 * its good only for small concurrent users, for building highly scalable concurrent systems stay away from singleton